CoinTK/CoinTK/README.md

     python3 naive.py
     ```

-    You see something like this pop up in a browser window:
+    You should see something like this pop up in a browser window:

     ![Naive Backtest Output](plots/naive.py-output.png)
     ![Naive Backtest Terminal Output](plots/naive.py-terminal-output.png)